jepstein-eagle/adaptable/packages/adaptable/readme/functions/conditional-style-function.md

   > Conditional Styles will only be applied when the cell (or row) values **match all the criteria set in the Expression**; otherwise the default styles will be used instead.

+Conditional Styles allow you to set the look and feel of your rows and / or columns based on a set of rules that you specify (using a Query).

+When create a Conditional Style you will select the:

+Scope: whether the style is applied for a single column or an entire row

+Tip
+If you are using Column Categories then you can also apply a style just to the columns in a single category

+Colours and Font Properties: used to create the style that suits your needs by selecting the fore and back colours and font elements that you require.
+Just select those elements that you wish to change from the default setting.

+Tip
+If you don't want to create the style yourself then there is an option to select the name of a pre-existing CSS style instead.
+Note: this is not available for all underlying grids..
+See User Interface Config for more details.

+Query: determines when the style will be applied.
+For more information on building and editing Queries using multiple Conditions and Criteria see Queries

+Note
+The conditional styles you create will be applied to your grid when a row's values match ALL the criteria you have set.
+If a row's values do not match the criteria, the default styles will be used instead.

 ## UI Elements

 Conditional Style includes the following UI Elements: